 Question: What kinds of qualifications are required of the person supervising my experience?

 Answer: The primary clinical supervisor for an individual working towards an LBSW, LMSW, or LCSW must be an LCSW in the state of Arizona who has completed additional training in supervision.

 Question: What kind of degree do I need to practice social work in Arizona?

-Answer: Social workers need a bachelor’s degree in social work (BSW) or a master’s degree in social work (MSW) from a regionally accredited or CSWE-accredited to practice social work in Arizona.
+Answer: Social workers need a bachelor’s degree in social work (BSW) or a master’s degree in social work (MSW) from a CSWE-accredited program (or one that meets equivalent standards) to practice social work in Arizona.

 1. US Census Bureau Quick Facts, Arizona: https://www.census.gov/quickfacts/fact/table/az/PST045217

 2. Bureau of Labor Statistics, May 2017 State Occupational Employment and Wage Estimates, Arizona: https://www.bls.gov/oes/current/oes_az.htm